brianc/node-postgres/README.md

 As soon as I saw node.js for the first time I knew I had found something lovely and simple and _just what I always wanted!_.
 So...I poked around for a while.
-I looked at the various NoSQL solutions but I still thought having support an actual database founded on decades of PhD level research might be something nice to have?
+I was excited.
+I told my friend "ah man the only thing holding node back is a really solid data access story."
+I mean...let's put the NoSQL debate aside.
+Let's say for arguments sake you have to run a query from node.js on PostgreSQL before the last petal falls off the rose and you are stuck as a beast forever?
+What if your entire production site depends on it?
+Well, fret no more.
+And let [GastonDB](http://www.snipetts.com/ashley/mymusicals/disney/beauty-an-beast/images/gaston.gif) be vanquished.

 I drew major inspiration from [postgres-js](http://github.com/creationix/postgres-js).
 I didn't just fork and contribute because it has
 __0__ tests included with it and doesn't seem to be actively developed anymore.
 I am not comfortable forking & playing with a project without having a way to run a test suite, let alone using it in production.

-So...__boom__ I set out to write my own.
+So...__boom__.
+I set out to write my own.
 I'm not working on anything else in my spare time other than this.
 It's a labor of love.
-I'd love for you to love it as well and contribute.
+I'd love for you to love it as well.
+Contribute.
 Fork, patch, and send me a pull request.
 All I ask is everything you add you have complete and possible obsessive test coverage to back up.